Polymath Zero

 - ✓Code never leaves your machine

-- ✓Case memory stored locally — not synced remotely
+- ✓Work memory stored locally — not synced remotely

 - ✓Approval required before any code executes